 Setting Boundaries

-For family dinners, aim to provide a healthy meal that includes a vegetable.
+For family dinners, aim to provide a healthy meal that includes a vegetable and some protein (remember, you are growing bones!)
 If your child hasn’t loaded himself up with snacks prior to mealtime, he will likely participate in eating with the family.
 If not, avoid offering something else for him to eat.

 “Children are really smart and will learn they never have to eat what you are cooking if you go by this rule,” Bennett says.
 “A better thing to do is to put everything on the plate that the family is eating and to not make it a battle if they choose not to eat it,” she adds.